EACMichiels/QiskitFallFest2025/index.md

 - Lecture 2: An introduction to Qiskit
 - Lab 1: My first Qiskit Program
 - Lab 2: Diving deeper into a Quantum Algorithm
+- Lecture 3: An overview of Quantum Machine Learning
-- Lecture 3: Challenge Description
+- Lecture 4: Challenge Description
-- Lab 3: Solve the Challenge
+- Lab 3: Solve the Challenge with Quantum Machine Learning
 - Presentations of the Solutions to the Jury
 - Announcement and Celebration of the Winning Team
 - Fun Quantum Quiz